chef/automate/components/docs-chef-io/content/automate/saml.md

 A Chef Automate does not support using two of the _same_ IdPs at one time:

-- Two SAML IdPs on one Chef Automate instance will not work
+- Two SAML IdPs on one Chef Automate instance will not work.
-- Two LDAP IdPs on one Chef Automate instance will not work
+- Two LDAP IdPs on one Chef Automate instance will not work/
-{{% /warning %}}
+{{< /warning >}}

 ### Configure Identity Providers